hmxmilohax/rock-band-3-deluxe/readme.md

 ### Xbox

-NOTE: You WILL need a modded/hacked console to play this mod on console.
-I hope this is clear
+**NOTE: You WILL need a modded/hacked console to play this mod on console.
+I hope this is clear**

-On Xbox, copy the gen folder and the xex from `_build/xbox/` to the same location your copy of Rock Band 3 lives.
+On Xbox, copy the gen folder and the xex from `_build/xbox/` to the same location your base copy of Rock Band 3 lives.

+If installing for the first time, make sure you rename the vanilla `default.xex` to `default_vanilla.xex` for safety.

 Make sure you clear your song cache, as well as your system cache.

 To clear song cache, navigate to `System Settings>Storage>Rock Band 3` and delete the song cache.

 To clear system cache, navigate to `System Settings>Storage` and press Y to clear the system cache.

-If installing for the first time, make sure you rename the vanilla `default.xex` to `default_vanilla.xex` for safety.

 Also make sure to `disable` any enabled updates for Rock Band 3 in Aurora.
 Rock Band 3 deluxe rolls TU5 into its base installation.